Copper ETF India: What It Is, How to Invest & Why It Matters in 2026

 What Are Copper ETFs?

 Copper ETFs are investment funds that track copper prices or copper-related companies.
-They trade on stock exchanges like individual stocks, giving investors exposure to copper without buying physical metal or researching mining companies.
+They trade on stock exchanges like individual stocks, so readers new to the structure may first want to understand what is an ETF.

 ETFs pool investor money to purchase underlying assets—copper stocks, futures contracts, or physical metal.
 You buy shares representing a portion of the fund’s holdings.
 When copper prices rise, your ETF shares typically increase in value.